 Frikadeller (Danish Meatballs) is an easy-to-make delicious recipe perfect for a busy weeknight dinner or an appetizer.
 Serve with brown gravy, cranberry sauce, or lingonberry preserves.
 This healthier version is baked instead of pan fried and uses no bread crumbs.

-You'll Love This Frikadeller Recipe
+You'll ❤️ Frikadeller

 Comfort Food (Hyyge)